tomoyukiorita/FoloUp/README.md

 - **🔗 One-Click Sharing:** Generate and share unique interview links with candidates in seconds.
 - **🎙️ AI Voice Interviews:** Let our AI conduct natural, conversational interviews that adapt to candidate responses.
 - **📊 Smart Analysis:** Get detailed insights and scores for each interview response, powered by advanced AI.
-- **📈 Comprehensive Dashboard:** Track all candidate performances, compare responses, and manage your hiring pipeline in one place.
+- **📈 Comprehensive Dashboard:** Track all candidate performances and overall stats.

 Here's a [loom](https://www.loom.com/share/762fd7d12001490bbfdcf3fac37ff173?sid=9a5b2a5a-64df-4c4c-a0e7-fc9765691f81) of me explaining the app.